ManasSoni-2009/retina-mitra/README.md

 ## 1. Product Positioning & Purpose

-**DrishtiSetu** is an explainable retinal image decision-support system designed for diabetic retinopathy (DR) screening.
+**Retina-Mitra** is an explainable retinal image decision-support system designed for diabetic retinopathy (DR) screening.
 It combines OpenCV computer vision quality assessment, PyTorch machine learning DR severity grading, Grad-CAM and morphological explainability overlays, calibrated uncertainty estimation, and specialist human-in-the-loop (HITL) review workflows.

 > ⚠️ **Non-Prescriptive Medical Safety Notice:**
-> DrishtiSetu is **NOT** a medical diagnostic system and does **NOT** replace an ophthalmologist.
+> Retina-Mitra is **NOT** a medical diagnostic system and does **NOT** replace an ophthalmologist.
 It provides calibrated screening decision support and routes complex or uncertain cases to human specialists.
 All outputs use non-prescriptive terminology (*"Screening result"*, *"Possible signs detected"*, *"Human review recommended"*).

 ---